 Without analytical tools like Google Analytics, you risk operating blindly about what’s happening on your website.
 If your website doesn’t have GA installed, you can use plugins, such as Monster Insights, for a quick setup.
 However, these plugins are usually limited in reporting functionality and may require an upgrade later.
 Alternatively, a manual integration of Google Analytics offers a more comprehensive solution without the clutter of installing additional plugins on your website.
 For advanced tracking needs, Google Tag Manager is invaluable, allowing you to customize data collection on user actions, but it requires a bit of setup.

 Whether you use GA or GTM, implementing these tools is essential for understanding and improving your website’s performance.
-Connect with our analytics team today to start or upgrade your current data collection efforts to drive uncover deeper insights for business decisions.
+Connect with our analytics team today to start or upgrade your current data collection efforts to drive and uncover deeper insights for business decisions.

-More Common Sense Blog Articles
+More Common Sense Articles

 Enjoying this article?
 Check out some more topics from our blog on digital common sense.